Skip to Main Content

 However, the total number of times a journal article or other publication has been cited after it was published is more nuanced than just the number count.
 When reviewing "cited by" references as part of your review of the literature, consider the following interpretive principles that will help you determine if the source should be examined more carefully.

 • An item that is cited many times indicates impact, but it does not indicate value.
 Citations are value-neutral.
-A study may be cited frequently because it added important new knowledge to understanding the research problem.
-However, a study could also be cited frequently because subsequent research found the original study to be poorly designed or the author employed an imprecise methodological approach or the conclusions were speculative and perhaps misleading [also note Another Citing Tip below].
+A study may be cited frequently because it added important new knowledge to the understanding of a research problem.
+However, a study could also be cited frequently because subsequent studies found the original study to be poorly designed or the author employed an imprecise methodological approach or the conclusions were speculative and perhaps misleading [also see Another Citing Tip text box below].
 Use the date limitation function to review a sample of recent studies that have referenced the work and assess how the original source is currently being described.
 Based on this, determine how the frequently cited source may be relevant to your own research.
 Note that if subsequent research shows the original study to be flawed, you can reference the study in your paper as an example of why further research is needed.

 • Review the cited by references of relevant resources to determine a study's impact across disciplines.
 Cross-disciplinary cited by references can be an important indicator of a study's overall impact if it has been referenced in a variety of different investigative contexts or domains of applied practice.
 Consider reviewing these sources in more detail in support of your own review of the literature.
 Do this by comparing the disciplinary focus of the original source in relation to the disciplinary focus of the cited by references.
 For example, an article originally published in a social work journal that is cited in journals from sociology, education, and psychology demonstrates impact beyond the field of social work.

 • Examine whether the source is referenced alone or always grouped with other sources.
-This act of interpretation can be challenging, but, in general, a study that is consistently cited with other sources, though rarely cited as a stand-alone study, may indicate that the research is not unique or distinctive in a way that stands out from the overall domain of prior research about the topic.
-For example, you find that Smith's original study is always referenced in relation to other authors doing similar work.
+This act of interpreting impact can be challenging, but, in general, a study that is consistently cited with other sources, though rarely cited as a stand-alone study, may indicate that the research is not unique or distinctive in a way that stands out from the overall domain of prior research about a topic.
+For example, you find that Smith's original study is always referenced along with other authors doing similar work.
 This should not be viewed necessarily as negative because many scholars may have investigated a specific research problem.
-However, in interpreting the relevance of a particular source in relation to your own research, sources that have never been cited as a stand-alone source of prior research can be an additional way of determining their overall impact.
+However, in interpreting the relevance of a particular source in relation to your own research, studies that have never been cited as a stand-alone source of prior research can be an additional way of determining if they would add value to your own evaluation of prior research.

-• Cited by references listed in the first few years after the original study was published can also add important insights.
-For example, the earliest studies to cite an original work can highlight the initial interests and potential biases of scholars at the time, they can reflect a growing awareness of the need to critically examine the research problem, they can highlight the application of prevailing theories and ideas at the time, and the earliest published studies citing the original source can help illuminate key intellectual struggles among scholars as they attempt to make sense of an emerging problem.
+• Cited by references listed in the first few years after the original study was published can add important insights.
+For example, the earliest studies to cite an original work can highlight the initial interests and potential biases of scholars at the time.
+In addition, they can reflect a growing awareness of the need to critically examine the research problem, they can highlight the application of prevailing theories and ideas at the time, and, in some cases, the earliest published studies citing the original source can help illuminate key intellectual struggles among scholars as they attempt to make sense of the emerging problem.
 All or any of these factors can help contextualize the way in which you use prior research to write about the background and history of a topic in the introduction or literature review sections of your paper.

 Bornmann, Lutz and Hans‐Dieter Daniel.
 "What Do Citation Counts Measure?
 A Review of Studies on Citing Behavior."
 Journal of Documentation 64 (2008): 45-80; Hou, Jianhua and Da Ma.
 "How the High-Impact Papers Formed?
 A Study Using Data from Social Media and Citation."
 Scientometrics 125 (2020): 2597-2615; Leimu, Roosa and Julia Koricheva.
 "What Determines the Citation Frequency of Ecological Papers?"
 Trends in Ecology & Evolution 20 (2005): 28-32; Moed, Henk F. Citation Analysis in Research Evaluation.
 Information Science and Knowledge Management, vol. 9.
 Dordrecht, The Netherlands: Springer Science & Business Media, 2005; Nicolaisen, Jeppe.
 "Citation Analysis."
 Annual Review of Information Science and Technology 41 (2007): 609-641; Robinson, Larry M. and Roy Adler.
 "Measuring the Impact of Marketing Scholars and Institutions: An Analysis of Citation Frequency."
 Journal of the Academy of Marketing Science 9 (1981): 147-162.